codenswan/weSkool/README.md

 * [Questions](#Questions)

 ## Description:
 This is mobile first PWA allows home school teachers can keep a track of students work and document it with uploads such as photos or pdfs.
-Recording this information assists the teacher with student registration.
+Recording this information assists the teacher by saving significant time with student registration.

 ## Installation: